PawseySC/singularity-containers/_episodes/02-singularity-intro.md

 ```
 {: .output}

-Then you can use this image file simply by:
+Then you can use this image file by:

 ```
 $ singularity exec ./ubuntu_18.04.sif echo "Hello World"